Understanding IRA’s

 What types of IRA’s are available?

-There are two major types of IRAs: traditional IRAs and Roth IRAs.
-Both allow you to make annual combined contributions of up to $6,500 in 2023 (up from $6,000 in 2022).
-Generally, you must have at least as much taxable compensation as the amount of your IRA contribution.
-But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she does not have taxable compensation.
+The two major types of IRAs are traditional IRAs and Roth IRAs.
+Both allow you to contribute as much as $7,000 in 2024 ($6,500 in 2023).
+You must have at least as much taxable compensation as the amount of your IRA contribution.
+But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she has little or no taxable compensation, as long as your combined compensation is at least equal to your total contributions.
 The law also allows taxpayers age 50 and older to make additional “catch-up” contributions.
-These folks can put up to an additional $1,000 in their IRAs in 2023.
+These folks can contribute up to $8,000 in 2024 ($7,500 in 2023).

 Both traditional and Roth IRAs feature tax-sheltered growth of earnings.
 And both typically offer a wide range of investment choices.
 However, there are important differences between these two types of IRAs.
 You must understand these differences before you can choose the type of IRA that may be appropriate for your needs.